Skip to Content

 The WritersNL Emerging Writers Mentorship program is designed to serve the needs of emerging Newfoundland and Labrador writers who are committed to the development of their writing.
 It is aimed at writers who are on the cusp of professional publication and who have a substantial work-in-progress.

-The Mentorship Program for Emerging Writers program is made available through generous funding by the Canada Council for the Arts.
+The Mentorship Program for Emerging Writers is made available by the Canada Council for the Arts

 To facilitate this program, WritersNL will accept applications in two rounds for two positions: mentors and apprentices.

 The mentor position is for writers with a history of publication and a commitment to the craft of writing.
-The deadline for Mentor submission is Friday, May 20th at 5 p.m.
-NST.
+The deadline for mentor submissions is June 21, 2024.

-An assembled committee will select four mentors for the 2022 Mentorship Program.
-WANL will announce the four available mentors with a dedicated program page on our website which will include:
+An assembled paid jury will select four mentors for the 2024 Mentorship Program.
+WritersNL will announce the four available mentors with a dedicated program page on our website which will include:

 Responsibilities & Remuneration

-• Mentors are expected to contribute 25 hours of one-on-one conferencing, either in person or online—as appropriate;
+-Mentors are expected to contribute 25 hours of one-on-one conferencing, either in person or online as appropriate.
+Depending on geographical location, some mentorships may be conducted virtually.

-• 25 hours of reading/prep work over the course of the 5-month membership (Please note: This ratio is flexible and should be adapted to accommodate the needs of individual pairings.
-Depending on geographical location, some mentorships may be conducted virtually).
+-Mentors will also contribute 25 hours to reading or prep work over the course of the 5-month mentorship (Please note: The ratio of reading to prep work is flexible and should be adapted to accommodate the needs of individual pairings.).

 Who can apply as a Mentor?